 This simple dish may seem complicated because there are a lot of steps.
 But it really is a simple process or browning the chicken, cooking the veggies, then simmering together with the rice in a flavorful broth.

 Prep the chicken.
 Pat the chicken dry with paper towels.
 Do not rinse the chicken as this can spread harmful bacteria around your kitchen.
 I prefer to leave the skin on because it has a ton of flavor, but you can remove it if you like.
 Combine seasonings for arroz con pollo – salt, garlic powder, chili powder, cumin and black pepper – and rub into the chicken.

 Brown the chicken.
 Heat a large skillet over medium-high heat to sear the chicken, skin side first.
 The fat from the skin will render (melt) into the pan and the skin should brown.
 Then flip each piece over and brown the other side and transfer the chicken to a clean plate.
 You’ll add it back to the pan later.

 Cook the vegetables.
 Saute onions and bell pepper with some garlic until the veggies are soft, then add the rice.

 Simmer.
-Combine water and tomato sauce with a teaspoon of Caldo de Tomate (tomato bouillon).
+Combine water and tomato sauce with a tablespoon of Caldo de Tomate (tomato bouillon).
 Pour into the skillet with the rice and bring everything to a simmer.
 Nestle the chicken pieces in with the rice and add some peas to the pan.
 Cover the pan, reduce the heat, and let the rice and chicken cook for about 30 minutes.
 The rice should be tender and fluffy and the chicken cooked through to 165 degrees F.